cvdlinden/wiim-httpapi/openapi.md

 `GET /setPlayerCmd:hex_playlist:url:{index}`

+*Play a specific track from a playlist by URL and index*

 http://10.10.10.254/httpapi.asp?command=setPlayerCmd:hex_playlist:url:<index>

 Play the URl (URI is the m3u or ASX playlist link, index is the start index), here, url should be hexed (please refer to 1.3)

 <h3 id="setplayercmdhexplaylisturl-parameters">Parameters</h3>